 Constructing your Bug Hotel

-I find it best to get all the filling ready before you begin constructing, this means that you won’t have to stop and start.
+I find it best to get all the filling and natural materials ready before you begin constructing, this means that you won’t have to stop and start.
 Tightly roll up the paper and leaves, if you are rolling them.
 Cut all the fillings down so that they are the right size and will fit neatly in the box.

 Start gluing tubes in one by one.
 The best place to begin is in one of the bottom corners.
 This will act as a cornerstone, around which you can arrange the other tubes.
 As you arrange and fix in the tubes occasionally you will need to glue the bottom of a tube in place.
 This will help them to hold firmly in place.
 Use a glue gun to make things easier.